Java

 public interface Drawable {

-void draw(); // Public and abstract by default
+void draw(); // implicitly public abstract

 }